blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 - **Unambiguous** : The developer using the schema knows without ambiguity which one (of which ones) to use in any given situation, AND
 - **Complete** : They allow to exress the totality of possible needs in the context of a user wanting to [regulate their privacy/connectedness](https://github.com/blindnet-io/product-management/blob/dogma/refs/notion-of-privacy/notion-of-privacy.md), as well as the totality of requests defined by the [supported legilsation](#supported-legilsation).

+## Design Implications for Systems Implementing PRIF

 ### Remembering Transfers

-When data about Data Subjects is transmitted from one system to another, in order to be able to process [Transitive Rights Requests](#transitive-rights-request), Systems MUST keep track of:
+When data about Data Subjects is transmitted from one system to another, in order to be able to process [Transitive Rights Requests](#transitive-rights-request), and in order to reply to `TRANSPARENCY.WHO` and `TRANSPARENCY.PROVENANCE` demands, Systems MUST keep track of:
 - System of destination/origin and addresses where their APIs can be reached
 - Categories of data being trasnfered
 - Identifiers (`data-capture-id`s,`fragment-id`s) associated to the data being trasnfered